 Part of Norway’s Svalbard archipelago, Bear Island (Bjørnøya) is a 110-square-mile nature reserve located halfway between Norway and Spitsbergen, the largest island in the Svalbard group.
 Bear Island’s terrain is rough and rugged, with near-vertical cliffs, sea caves, strong winds, and few protected bays for docking boats.
 While the island has no human residents, it’s home to an enormous variety of seabird colonies.
 Polar bears visit on rare occasion.
 Similar to most uninhabited islands, getting to Bear Island is tough—but these three brothers show it can be done.
 They hitched a ride with a cargo ship and spent two months surfing the isolated, icy waters.

-While not technically an island, Ittoqqortoormiit—one of the most remote parts of the already remote island of Greenland—is covered by ice and snow for nine months of the year.
+While it’s not technically an island, Ittoqqortoormiit—one of the most remote parts of the already remote island of Greenland—is covered by ice and snow for nine months of the year, and is known as “the most isolated town in Greenland.”
 In size, Ittoqqortoormiit is approximately as large as Great Britain, but in population?
 Just 450 souls.
 The town is filled with colorful wooden houses and offers plenty of Arctic scenery.
 In summer, icebergs float down nearby Scoresby Sund, the longest fjord on earth.
 Ittoqqortoormiit is accessible by cruise ships or by air, with two weekly flights from Iceland and West Greenland.

 Though it has no natural resources—really, it’s just a barren slab of rock—Canada and Denmark are constantly “battling” to claim this half-square-mile territory, which is located between Ellesmere Island and northern Greenland.
 The island is named for Hans Hendrik, a Greenlandic hunter and explorer who joined several 19th-century British and American expeditions to the far north.
 Fortunately, the current battle for control of Hans Island requires no ammo, weapons, or injuries.
 In perhaps the friendliest fight ever, the Canadian and Danish militaries regularly wage a “whiskey war”—leaving a bottle of Danish snaps or Canadian whiskey and their country’s flag atop Hans Island for the other country’s military to find.
 Can you visit Hans Island?
 Perhaps, but given its size and lack of amenities, there are few (if any) actual tours out there.